 9.19 Particular Rights—Fourth Amendment—Unreasonable Seizure of Property—Exceptions to Warrant Requirement

 In general, a seizure of a person’s property is unreasonable under the Fourth Amendment unless the seizure is authorized by a warrant.
 [A “warrant” is a written order signed by a judge that permits a law enforcement officer to seize particular property.]
 Under an exception to this rule, a warrant is not required, and a seizure of property is reasonable if [set forth applicable exception to warrant requirement].
-Therefore, in order to prove the seizure in this case was unreasonable, the plaintiff must prove by a preponderance of the evidence that this exception does not apply.
+Therefore, to prove the seizure in this case was unreasonable, the plaintiff [name] must prove by a preponderance of the evidence that this exception does not apply.

 Comment